paddor/crypto_box/README.md

 ### Decryption: `open_box`

-Reads ciphertext (including MAC and nonce) from STDIN.
-Writes plaintext to STDOUT.
+Reads ciphertext from STDIN and writes plaintext to STDOUT.
 The key can be given in the same ways as for `lock_box`.
-For example from a key file:
+Here's an example using a key file:

 ```
 $ open_box -k secret.key < locked.box
 foobar
 ```

-In case the box has been tampered with, verification of the MAC will and the program will exit with a message on STDERR.
+In case the box has been tampered with, MAC verification will fail and the program will exit with a message on STDERR.
 Example:

 ```